GLP-1 Receptor Agonist

 0.6 mg to 3.0 mg daily injection (escalating dose)

-Daily injection schedule requires more commitment than weekly options.
-Some patients prefer the flexibility of choosing injection time.
+The daily schedule means more shots than weekly options, but some people like the flexibility of choosing when to inject.
 The pen is pre-filled and easy to use.

-In the SCALE trial, participants on Saxenda lost an average of 8% of their body weight over 56 weeks, compared to 2.6% with placebo.
-About one-third of participants lost 10% or more.
-While less than newer GLP-1s, this remains clinically significant.
+In the main weight loss trial, people on Saxenda 3.0 mg lost about 8% of their body weight over 56 weeks, compared to 2.6% with placebo.
+About one-third lost 10% or more.
+This is less than newer GLP-1s, but still meaningful, especially for people who cannot take semaglutide or tirzepatide.

 Side Effects